luciotorelli/parrot-quiz/README.md

 Parrot Quiz
 ---

-Parrot Quiz is an interactive multiple question game to test your knowledge about our feathered friends, it is hosted by a parrot named Maple.
+Parrot Quiz is an interactive multiple question game to test your knowledge about our feathered friends, it is hosted by a parrot pet named Maple.

 ## Table of Contents